Go Back

 On April 8, 2024, another total solar eclipse will cross the United States from Texas to Maine, seven years after the Great American Eclipse dazzled sky watchers across the nation.

-Only one year remains until the astronomy event of the decade unfolds over North America as the sun, moon and Earth align to create a spectacular solar eclipse for a few brief minutes.
+Only a few months remain until the astronomy event of the decade unfolds over North America as the sun, moon and Earth align to create a spectacular solar eclipse for a few brief minutes.

 Millions of people will see the solar spectacle for themselves, and eclipse expert Gordon Telepun told AccuWeather that there are several reasons why the 2024 eclipse will be seen by more people when compared to the most recent total solar eclipse over the United States.